favstats/metatargetr/README.md

 This piece of code was created in collaboration with [Philipp Mendoza](https://www.uva.nl/en/profile/m/e/p.m.mendoza/p.m.mendoza.html).

-Note: You will need the [OpenImageR](https://github.com/mlampros/OpenImageR) R package for hashting to run!
+Note: You will need the [OpenImageR](https://github.com/mlampros/OpenImageR) R package for hashing to work!

 ``` r